 The purpose of the National Forest Advisory Board (NFAB) is to provide advice and recommendations on a broad range of forest issues such as forest plan revisions or amendments, forest health including fire and mountain pine beetle epidemics, travel management, forest monitoring and evaluation, recreation fees, and site-specific projects having forest-wide implications.

-Membership of the Board includes 16 people representing the following areas of interest:
+The 32-members of the Board (16 primary members and 16 alternates) represent the following areas of interest:

 Developed outdoor recreation, Off-Highway Vehicle use, or commercial recreation